lsimons/caseum/docs/models/fact-whiteboarding.md

 ## Avoid specifying all facts on the whiteboard

-The whiteboard is a tool for thinking, not for recording.
+The whiteboard is a tool for thinking.
 It is not necessary to specify all facts on the whiteboard.
-Instead, focus on the facts that are important to the software design.
+Instead, focus on the facts that are most important to the software design.

+While you can draw [TLM or ORM diagrams](tlm-template.md) diagrams on a whiteboard, the addition of formal syntax and semantics makes it harder to contribute for those not trained in the technique.
+It is often better to stick to simpler diagrams and focus on the conversation of what the key facts are and how the software should support such facts.

 ## Add examples of facts